 For more details, please see Disk Defragmentation.

 Cluster size is also called allocation unit size in Windows.
-To change it, you can make use of the Format command, but formatting will undoubtedly cause data loss.
+To change it, you can make use of the format command, but formatting will undoubtedly cause data loss.
 For lossless conversion, you can try using MiniTool Partition Wizard since it offers you a feature called Change Cluster Size.

-Next, choose a reasonable cluster size from the drop-down menu and click "Yes".
+Step 2: Next, choose a reasonable cluster size from the drop-down menu and click Yes.

-At last, click on "Apply" button to make this change finally performed.
+Step 3: At last, click on the Apply button to make this change performed.

 Though partitions created under recent Windows OS will be aligned automatically, previously aligned partitions might become misaligned due to later partitioning operations like resize and copy.
 Therefore, it is also very necessary to align partitions of SSD.

-Nevertheless, Windows doesn't provide users with features to do such an operation, so we have to use third party programs.
+Nevertheless, Windows doesn't provide users with features to do such an operation, so you have to use a third-party program.
 MiniTool Partition Wizard is a freeware for Windows non-server users.

-Should you have any other problem about disk partitioning, leave us a message in the comment area or contact [email protected] and we will answer it soon.
+Should you have any other problem with disk partitioning, leave us a message in the comment area or contact [email protected] and we will answer it soon.